jordwalke/FaxJs/README.md

 };
 ```

-`TestProjectMain.MainComponent` is the entry point of our app (because index.html says so). `TestProjectMain.MainComponent` has a single method inside of it called `project`. `project` (as in "projector") describes the structure of your component. `project` is expected to be very inteligent.
+`TestProject.MainComponent` is the main component of our app (index.html loads the `main/main.js` module which loads this one). `TestProject.MainComponent` has a single method inside of it called `project`. `project` (as in "projector") describes the structure of your component. `project` is expected to be very inteligent.
 The system expects that `project` will *always* be able to answer the question: "Hey component, what do you look like *right now* ?"
 In this case, our component is *always* composed of three PersonDisplayer components with hard-coded names, ages, and interests.
 Thre three PersonDisplayer components are contained within a div, and each PersonDisplayer instance is given properties name/age/interests.
 An interesting thing to note, is that each PersonDisplayer instance inside of the div is given a key (firstPerson,secondPerson,thirdPerson).
 They aren't used yet, but for now they help readability.
 Also, the PersonDisplayer is described by a *tail constructor*.
 (Tail constructors are enabled by a call to Fax.using()).
 But what *is* a PersonDisplayer?
 We haven't yet seen the definition.